mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 ##### Equipment

 If Travellers desire further equipment, they should inform the Collacians.
-Using the Travellers’ money, an official will be sent to purchase whatever equipment they desire, and can afford, provided it is available.
+Using the Travellers' money, an official will be sent to purchase whatever equipment they desire, and can afford, provided it is available.

 **Individual Equipment:** Each Traveller will be given one of the following